 Arctic Health: Climate Change (National Library of Medicine)

-Climate and Health Program: Health Effects (Centers for Disease Control and Prevention)
+Climate and Health: Climate Effects on Health (Centers for Disease Control and Prevention)

 Climate Change and Health (World Health Organization)